bluehackrafestefano/StockApp_Django-React-Docker_Project/Docker4Developers_ClassNote.md

 # which is currently 3.9
 version: '3.9'

+# Computing components of an application are defined as Services.
 # Specify which services (or containers) we want to have running
 # within our Docker host.
 services:

+  # frontend
   client:
     build: ./client
     # container_name: client